 Stress Relief

 Perhaps the most well-known use for holy basil is combating the stress response.
 Holy Basil is an adaptogen, and it, therefore, helps boost the body’s ability to function correctly during times of emotional and physical stress.
 Unchecked stress can quickly lead to all sorts of different symptoms, including those of the digestive, immune, and nervous systems.
-Studies have shown that supplementing with tulsi lowers the level of stress hormones that your body produces, particularly the stress hormone corticosterone, resulting in an increased feeling of wellbeing and improved mental clarity.
+Studies have shown that supplementing with tulsi lowers the level of stress hormones that your body produces, particularly the stress hormone corticosterone, resulting in an increased feeling of well-being and improved mental clarity.
 One particular aromatic compound, known as Eugenol, is linked to enhanced mental clarity and stress relief.
 The aroma of holy basil, often used as an essential oil, is also said to provide stress relief and a feeling of calm.

 How to Take Holy Basil

-When looking for the perfect holy basil preparation, experts suggest obtaining a preparation that utilized multiple methods for extracting the botanical compounds.
+When looking for the perfect holy basil preparation, experts suggest obtaining a preparation that utilizes multiple methods for extracting the botanical compounds.
 This process assures maximum concentration of essential components, and therefore maximum therapeutic benefit.
 Methods commonly used for extraction include distillation extracts, alcohol extracts, and supercritical extracts.
 Capsules and tinctures are both available for those needing a stronger dose, but some enjoy simply savoring a warm cup of holy basil tea a few times a day.

 REFERENCES: